dszakallas/profile/src/_posts/2022-01-29-targeting-multiple-spark-versions-with-sbt-projectmatrix.md

 [info] - should work on Spark 2.4.7 / Scala 2.11.12
 ```

-# Multiple rows
+## Multiple rows

 Time to add the other Spark versions.
 We can do that by chaining all of them with `customRow`.
-However let's refactoring by extracting some common configuration into an extension method.
+However let's remove some of the duplication by extracting the common configuration to an extension method.

 `project/Build.scala`
 ```scala